An-Nisa, 34: English translations

+Abdullah Yusuf Ali, The Holy Qur'an (1934):

+Muhammad Abdel-Haleem, The Qur'an (2004):

+Mustafa Khattab, The Clear Quran (2015):

 Verses in context

 Background of the verse

 There are a number of translations of this verse from the Arabic original, and all vary to some extent.
-Some Muslims, such as Islamic feminist groups, argue that Muslim men use the text as an excuse for domestic violence.
+Some Muslims, such as Islamic feminist groups, say that Muslim men use the text as an excuse for domestic violence.

 In Muhammad's farewell sermon as recorded in al-Tabari's History, and in a Sahih Hadith collected by Abu Dawud, he gave permission to husbands to hit their wives under certain circumstances without severity (فَاضْرِبُوهُنَّ ضَرْبًا غَيْرَ مُبَرِّحٍ fadribuhunna darban ghayra mubarrih; literal translation: "... then beat them, a beating without severity") When the cousin and companion of Muhammad, Ibn Abbas, replied back: “I asked Ibn Abbas: ‘What is the hitting that is 'without severity'?’
 He replied [with] the siwak (tooth-stick) and the like’.
-Muhammad himself never hit a woman and forbade beating one's wife or striking her face.
+Muhammad himself caused physical pain to his wife A'isha as she recorded herself.

 Another hadith narration of the Farewell Sermon appears in Sunan Ibn Majah.
 The Arabic phrase mentioned above is here translated, "hit them, but without causing injury or leaving a mark."

 There have been several fatwas against domestic violence.
-Feminist writers have argued that society during Quranic times differed from modern times, especially in how children were reared and raised, creating a need for gender roles.
-However, these scholars highlight that the Qur'an can be interpreted differently as society changes.
+Feminist writers have said that society during Quranic times differed from modern times, especially in how children were reared and raised, creating a need for gender roles.
+These scholars say that the Qur'an can be interpreted differently as society changes.